El Universal, Compañía Nacional Periodística S.A. de C.V.

 Publishing company dedicated primarily to the printed media, as well as information production for online media.
 This company owns the newspaper El Universal, as well as its regional version El Gráfico and the news agency Universal de Noticias.

 Juan Francisco Ealy Ortiz leads the newspaper since 1969 and under his management the newspaper articles have been aligning to the political interest of the political party PRI (Institutional Revolutionary Party).
 In 1966 Ealy Ortiz was arrested for tax avoidance, but he was freed after paying millions as bail; the case was managed by his lawyer - a known defender of PRI politicians.

 The origins of the Ealy Ortiz family can be traced in the State of Coahuila, where the family participated in politics on state and national level; for example the uncle of the Executive President of El Universal was State's Governor and then Secretery of Agriculture.

-Columnists and media specialists identify the Ealy Ortíz family as an element close to the party PRI (Institutional Revolutionary Party): in June 2014, Juan Francisco Ealy Ortiz organized a party for his daughter's 15th birthday and among the invited were Mexico's Interior Secretary, the Attorney General, the Head of Government of Mexico City and other high-ranking politicians.
-Hand in hand wiht his position in the management of the media, Juan Francisco Ealy Ortiz has been councelor for government entities such as the Attorney General's Office.
+Columnists and media specialists identify the Ealy Ortiz family as close to the party PRI (Institutional Revolutionary Party): in June 2014, Juan Francisco Ealy Ortiz organized a party for his daughter's 15th birthday and among the invited were Mexico's Interior Secretary, the Attorney General, the Head of Government of Mexico City and other high-ranking politicians.
+Hand in hand with his position in the management of the media, Juan Francisco Ealy Ortiz has been councelor for government entities such as the Attorney General's Office.
 His uncle was the Governor of the State of Coahuila.